Alpha, Beta and Omega German Shepherd temperament profiles explained by Gunbil

 Gunbil German Shepherds

-A clear guide to German Shepherd pack hierarchy—understand leadership, balance, and harmony to choose the right dog for your family.
+A clear guide to pack-style temperament profiles—understand leadership, balance, and harmony to choose the right dog for your family.

-Understanding Dog Pack Hierarchy (Gunbil GSD way) - For over 25 years, Gunbil German Shepherds has bred, shown, and trained German Shepherd Dogs (GSDs), developing a proven, real-world understanding of GSD pack hierarchy—alpha, beta, and omega.
-These principles drive our breeding program to produce balanced, confident German Shepherds with correct anatomy, strong structure, and reliable temperament for family, sport, and protection.
+Understanding Dog Pack Hierarchy (Gunbil GSD way) - For over 25 years, Gunbil German Shepherds has bred, shown, and trained German Shepherd Dogs (GSDs), developing a proven, real-world understanding of pack-style temperament profiles—alpha, beta, and omega.
+These principles guide our breeding program to produce balanced, confident German Shepherds with correct anatomy, strong structure, and reliable temperament for family, sport, and protection.

 Alpha – dog profile and characteristics